-Research Support provides an Ethics and Integrity online course designed to support researchers from all disciplines.
+Research Support provides an Research Integrity: Introductory Core Course designed to support researchers from all disciplines.
 The core course outlines how researchers can meet their responsibilities, setting out the key principles and practices of good research conduct through the entire lifecycle of a research project.
 Specialist supplementary modules cover research involving human participants, research involving animals, intellectual property, conflicts of interest, and export controls.

 UKRN Open Research Primers are designed to give brief, practical introductions to making your research more transparent, robust, and accessible.